 We’ll go through both of these below.

-📝 The images and videos you add to posts from Canva have the same file type and size requirements as all images and videos added to your posts.
+📝 The images you add to posts from Canva have the same file type and size requirements as all images added to your posts.
 You can view those requirements here: Ideal image sizes and formats for your posts.

 Creating your Canva design using the Omnibox

 When creating a Canva design within Buffer’s Omnibox, your image will be 1080px x 1080px.
 This is a square image size, which is optimized across all networks.
 “Omnibox” is just a fancy word for “that first composer you type in prior to opening up your multiple composers where you can tailor each one of your posts separately.”
 Below are the steps to get you to the Omnibox.

-Click on the social channel you'd like to post to and open your composer by clicking the Create Post button.
+Open the composer by clicking the Create Post button.

 *Select two or more social channels.

 Create the perfect image for your posts or choose an image from your Projects in Canva, and then click Add to Buffer in the upper right to add the finished image to your Buffer post.
-Here's a GIF of the whole process.
+Here's a GIF of the process: